Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-04-25-trackloss.md

 Download the <a href="/files/resources/r/remove_trackloss.R" download>R script</a>.

 Prepare your data.
-As a R data frame, your data should at least contain three columns:
+As an R data frame, your data should have at least contain three columns:
 - Participant id
 - Trial number
 - Track loss: a binary numeric column indexing whether eye gaze was detected on any of the objects in the visual display.
 0 = no eye gaze on any objects; 1 = eye gaze detected on an object.